-David has represented clients in connection with indictments and/or investigations involving allegations of securities, bank, accounting, and tax fraud; criminal antitrust violations; public corruption; and Foreign Corrupt Practices Act (FCPA) violations.
+David has represented clients in cases involving allegations of securities, bank, accounting, and tax fraud; market manipulation; criminal antitrust violations; money laundering; public corruption; and Foreign Corrupt Practices Act ("FCPA") violations.
 David’s matters frequently involve investigations by the SEC, the CFTC, and/or state attorneys general, as well as related civil litigation.
-Many matters also involve investigations by foreign prosecuting and/or regulatory authorities.
+Many matters also involve foreign prosecuting and/or regulatory authorities.

 David’s clients have included significant multinational companies, U.S. public companies, and individual executives.

-David is the former national Co-Chair of American Bar Association's White Collar Crime Committee.
-He is former Co-Chair of the ABA's White Collar Crime Subcommittee on Transnational Crimes.
+He is the former national Co-Chair of American Bar Association's White Collar Crime Committee and former Co-Chair of the ABA's White Collar Crime Subcommittee on Transnational Crimes.
 He has also served on the advisory board for the American Bankers' Association/American Bar Association annual money laundering conference.

-Though all cases vary and none is predictive, David’s experience includes:
+Though all cases vary and none is predictive, David’s corporate representative experience includes:

 - Representation of global financial services company in DOJ money laundering investigation